pastel-pickup/METIS_EDA_Project_Proposal/Project_Writeup.md

   3) Find the top 10 busiest NYC subway stations with the most flood incidents during the rainiest season

 # Data
-1) Rain data:
+1) Rain data: 165 data points of precipitation in the last 3 years (2019-2021) across all 5 NYC boroughs.
+Data from National Oceanic and Atmospheric Administration (NOAA).
-2) Subway traffic data:
+2) Subway traffic data: 2,504,395 data points of Metropolitan Transportation Authority (MTA) turnstile data.
-3) Flood data:
+3) Flood data: 31,185 data points of 311 NYC Street Flooding data from 2010 to 2021.

 # Algorithms